-Install the battery pack with the battery wires facing the rear of the model.
-Insert the tabs of the battery hold-down into the slots in the rear hold-down retainer and then place the battery hold-down over the post.
-Secure the battery hold-down with a body clip in the hole in the post.
+Place the battery pack into the battery compartment of the model and then place the battery hold-down over the posts.
+Secure the battery hold-down with body clips in the holes in the posts.
 Do not connect the battery pack yet.

-The Traxxas iD® High-Current Connector
+The Traxxas High Current Connector

-Your model is equipped with the Traxxas iD High-Current Connector.
-Standard connectors restrict current flow and are not capable of delivering the power needed to maximize the output of the
+Your model is equipped with the Traxxas High-Current Connector.
+Standard connectors restrict current flow and are not capable of delivering the power needed to maximize the output of the Velineon Brushless Power system.

-VXL-3s.
-The Traxxas connector's gold-plated terminals, with large contact surfaces, ensure positive current flow with the least amount of resistance.
+The Traxxas connector's gold-plated terminals with a large contact surfaces ensure positive current flow with the least amount of resistance.
 Secure, long-lasting, and easy to grip, the Traxxas connector is engineered to extract all the power your battery has to give.